decentology/dappstarter-cli/README.md

 # DappStarter Command Line Library
 This cli utility speeds up creation of dappstarter based blockchain projects.
+An online version of this utility is available at [dappstarter.trycrypto.com](https://dappstarter.trycrypto.com)

 # Installation
 - You can go to releases to pull the latest binary compiled version and add installation location to your system's PATH